Golomb ruler: Optimality

 The general term optimal Golomb ruler is used to refer to the second type of optimality.

+Mathematical formulation

+An optimization-based approach to find an optimal Golomb ruler of order n can be formulated as the following mixed-integer nonlinear programming (MINLP) problem.
+Let xi ∈ {0,1} be binary variables indicating the presence of a mark at position i, for i = 1, ..., Lu, where Lu is an upper bound on the length of the ruler.
+Let t be a continuous variable representing the total length of the ruler.
+The problem is formulated as:

+In this model, the variables $x_i$ define the ruler marks, and the constraint involving the bilinear terms $x_i x_{i+j}$ ensures that all pairwise distances are distinct.
+The objective is to minimize the largest marked position, which corresponds to the ruler's length.

 Practical applications

 Information theory and error correction

 Golomb rulers are used within information theory related to error correcting codes.

 Radio frequency selection

 Golomb rulers are used in the selection of radio frequencies to reduce the effects of intermodulation interference with both terrestrial and extraterrestrial applications.

 Radio antenna placement

 Golomb rulers are used in the design of phased arrays of radio antennas.
 In radio astronomy one-dimensional synthesis arrays can have the antennas in a Golomb ruler configuration in order to obtain minimum redundancy of the Fourier component sampling.

 Current transformers

 Multi-ratio current transformers use Golomb rulers to place transformer tap points.

 Methods of construction

 A number of construction methods produce asymptotically optimal Golomb rulers.

 Erdős–Turán construction

 The following construction, due to Paul Erdős and Pál Turán, produces a Golomb ruler for every odd prime p.